Kuekuatsu: Fate of a Lycanthrope

 His furry tail swished from side to side as he walked faster, and then started running, now he was chasing the girl through the grassy field.
-A few minutes after the chase began, a small quake shook the earth beneath his paw-like feet, causing trees to randomly sprout out from the ground, surrounding them as they rapidly grew to enormous sizes, within seconds an entire forest had come to life.
-The change in scenery had definitely caught his attention for a moment, but he ignored it; keeping up with the girl was his top priority.
+A few minutes after the chase began, a small quake shook the earth beneath his paw-like feet, causing trees to randomly sprout from the ground, surrounding them as they rapidly grew to enormous sizes.
+Within seconds an entire forest had come to life.
+The abrupt change in scenery had left the young man thoroughly perplexed, but he then forced himself to ignore it, because keeping up with the girl was his top priority.
 While he was still running, the boy's hands dropped to the ground.
 His limbs became less human-like as they morphed into a more bestial appearance, his face elongated into a maw with a complete set of sharp fangs.
 The clothes wrapped around his fur changed as well, to fit his new body.
 Now that he was in his full wolf form, running on all fours had greatly enhanced his overall speed.
 Although, despite his change in velocity, the distance between them continued widening as the girl seemed to increase her speed as well.
 Soon she was out of sight, hidden somewhere in the new forest that had erupted to life in no less than thirty seconds.
-The wolf stopped in his tracks; anxiously looking left and right while his furry ears flickered, listening for a trace of the girls voice.
+The wolf stopped in his tracks; anxiously looking left and right, hoping to catch a glimpse of the girl in red.
 Relying on his sense of smell instead, he began to sniff out her scent again.
 His nose soon discovered that the scent was moving southwest of his position.
 However, before he rushed off to follow it, a loud echoing roar traveled across the entire forest, followed by a terrified scream.
-The young wolf remained still as his ears flickered again, searching for the source of the roars and screams, which seemed to spread from multiple directions.
+The young wolf remained still as his ears flickered again, searching for the source of that beastly sound, which seemed to reverberate from multiple directions.

 "This must be what she meant about danger…" he thought to himself, believing that the time she spoke of had now come to pass.
-Following the trail of the girls scent, and the sound of her screams, the wolf ventured deeper into the forest.
-His search eventually led him to an obscure clearing, where he found the source of the loud roars.
-Standing before him, nearly twenty feet away, was a large furry animal standing on two legs, holding the girl in the claws of its left hand-paw.
+Following the trail of the girl's scent, and the sound of her screams, the wolf ventured deeper into the forest.
+His search eventually led him to an obscure clearing, where he found the source of the vicious roars.
+Standing before him, nearly twenty feet away, was a large furry animal standing on its hind legs, holding the girl in the claws of its left hand-paw.
 Despite the lack of moonlight in the area, Kuekuatsu could clearly see the monstrosity that held the girl hostage.

 "..Save...Me" she mouthed the words, and then managed to let out a cry which gave them life and emotion.
 The moon brightened its glow over the immediate area, illuminating the creature entirely, from the rows of sharp fangs in its maw, to the razor-edged claws on its hand-paws.